Last Updated: 05.05.26

 One of the key aspects of a successful wet room is the drainage capabilities.

-When decided on where your wet room is and how it will be constructed, it’s important to factor in where the drainage will go and how it will work.
+When deciding where your wet room will be and how it will be constructed, it’s important to factor in where the drainage will go and how it will work.

-Typically, there will be one drain in the room with a slight fall allowing water to run to it.
+Typically, there will be one drain in the room with a slight slope that allows water to run to it.

-This pipe needs to have a fall of at least 1:40, so make sure your proposed room location would allow for this to be built-in without hampering accessibility.
+This pipe needs a fall of at least 1:40, so make sure your proposed room location allows for this to be built in without hampering accessibility.

 Wet Room Flooring

-Another important thing to consider is what type of flooring you will use?
+Another important consideration is the type of flooring you will use.

 Flooring for wet rooms is most commonly seen in two variations.